 It is thought that it takes around 12 weeks to form new habits and routines.
 Picture yourself in 12 weeks time with an organised, clean home turning up to an event on time, prepped and ready to go!

 It is achievable.
 It does not matter how messy or chaotic your life feels right now you can achieve an organised stress free routine and lifestyle.
-You need to take some time to sit and plan, have the motivation to change and have some handy tools to keep you motivated, organised and on track.

 The dictionary definition of Motivation is: “A person’s desire or willingness to do something.”
 What this means is that you have to WANT to change.
 You have to want an organised, peaceful, stress free life.
 A life where the jobs are planned for and done and there is time planned for you to be able rest, relax and realise your goals and dreams.